 The College will work with the local governments, organizations, and environmentally-responsible companies to find solutions to increase waste diversion for common items.

 Special recycling collections are for materials that can be recycled but not in a typical curb-side program.
-Progress is being made in this area.
-The graphic represents the best locations at current and will be updated as progress is made.
+Progress is being made in this area, more details to come.

 Corrugated cardboard (which has a ribbed filling inside two thin sheets of cardboard) is being collected in select academic and dining facilities:

 Note: Waxed cardboard boxes cannot be put in cardboard dumpsters.
 If you are unsure if your cardboard is shiny or waxed, run your fingernail across the side of the box.
 If a layer of wax peels off, it is waxed and not recyclable.

 Paper for recycling can be taken to the green-and-yellow Paper Retriever bins around campus, located in the Stevenson/Mudd parking lot or the Stevenson/Keep parking lot.
 Paper from these dumpsters is picked up by Abitibi Consolidated, a company that pays us for our recycled paper.
 These dumpsters will accept all office paper and newspaper and even cardboard.